 Learn more on the WalkMe pricing page.

 More advanced users may find that Userlane has sacrificed customization for ease of use.
-For instance, Userlane only integrates with three other products (Confluence, Zendesk, and KnowledgeOwl).
+For instance, Userlane only integrates with four other products (SharePoint, Confluence, Zendesk, and KnowledgeOwl).
 This would make Userlane hard to integrate into the larger, more sophisticated tech ecosystem that most larger products rely on today.

 - Lanes are easy to set up and implement